leadingedgeblinds/leadingedgeblinds.github.io/demo21.md

   - title: What areas of Melbourne do you service?
     text: We service most Melbourne suburbs and surrounding areas.
 Contact us with your postcode to confirm availability.
   - title: What are the payment options?
-    text: We accept major payment methods including credit/debit cards and bank transfer.
+    text: We accept bank transfer.
 A deposit is typically required to begin production of custom orders.
   - title: Do your products come with a warranty?
     text: Yes.
 All our products include manufacturer and installation warranties.
 Warranty length varies by product type, and we will outline all details during your consultation.
   - title: Can I get help choosing the right product for my home?